OpenEvalProject/evals/manuscripts/elife-88251/v1/manuscript.md

 Finally, we expressed the conservation status of each species as their IUCN extinction risk, which we extracted from the IUCN Red List of Threatened species using the R package ‘rredlist’ version 0.7.0 (Chamberlain, 2022).
 We assigned each species to one of the following categories: Extinct (EX), Extinct in the Wild (EW), Critically Endangered (CR), Endangered (EN), Vulnerable (VU), Near Threatened (NT), Least Concern (LC), Data Deficient (DD), and Not evaluated (NE).
 To balance the factor levels, we later re-grouped the different categories into three levels: ‘Threatened’ (EX, EW, CR, EN, and VU), ‘Non-Threatened’ (NT and LC), and ‘Unknown’ (DD and NE).

-## Data analysis
+### Data analysis

 We used regression analyses (Zuur et al., 2016) to test whether there were consistent relationships between scientific (number of scientific papers) and societal (number of views in Wikipedia) interest in an organism and species-level traits and cultural features.
 We carried out all analyses in R version 4.1.0 (R Development Core Team, 2021).
 We used the package ‘glmmTMB’ version 1.1.1 for modeling (Brooks et al., 2017) and ‘ggplot2’ version 3.3.4 (Wickham, 2016) for visualizations.
 In all analyses, we followed the general approach by Zuur et al., 2016 for data exploration, model fitting, and validation.
 For data exploration, we visually inspected variable distribution, the presence of outliers, collinearity among continuous predictors (using pairwise Pearson’s correlations), and the balance of factor levels (Zuur et al., 2010).
 For model validation, we used the suite of functions of the package ‘performance’ version 0.0.0.6 (Lüdecke et al., 2020) to visually inspect model residuals and evaluate overdispersion, zero-inflation, and multicollinearity.
 Given the large sample size of our dataset, we used a conservative approach in the identification of significance, setting an alpha level for significance at 0.01 instead of the usually accepted 0.05 (Benjamin et al., 2018).
 Furthermore, in interpreting and discussing results, we gave more relevance to explained variance and effect sizes rather than significance (Muff et al., 2022).

 In a first set of models, we explored the role of species-level and cultural traits in explaining scientific and popular interest (dependent variables).
 As a result of data exploration, we log-transformed the variables Organism size, Range size, Family uniqueness, and Phylogenetic distance to humans to homogenize their distribution and minimize the effect of a few outlying observations.
 We dropped the categorical variable Model organism because it was highly unbalanced—our random sample of species across the Tree of Life only captured 15 species classified as model organisms.
 Likewise, the variables blue colored and red colored were unbalanced and, to a certain extent, associated with the variable Colorful.
 We used only the latter in the analyses.
 Finally, we scaled continuous variables to a mean of zero and a standard deviation of 1 to facilitate model convergence and interpretation of the effect sizes.
 We fitted the initial models assuming a Poisson error structure (suitable for count data) and a log-link function (ensuring positive fitted data).
-The models had the formula (in R notation):(1)y∼OrganismSize+Colorful+Rangesize+Domain+Taxonomicuniqueness+Commonname+IUCN+Humanuse+Harmfultohuman+Phylogeneticdistancetohumans+(1|Phylum/Class/Order)+(1|Biogeographicregion)
+The models had the formula (in R notation):

+$$
+y∼OrganismSize+Colorful+Rangesize+Domain+Taxonomicuniqueness+Commonname+IUCN+Humanuse+Harmfultohuman+Phylogeneticdistancetohumans+(1|Phylum/Class/Order)+(1|Biogeographicregion)
+$$

 where y is either the number of articles in the Web of Science (Scientific interest) or the number of views in Wikipedia (Popular interest).
 We introduced random factors to take into account the non-independence of observations.
 We accounted for taxonomic relatedness among species with a nested random intercept structure (1 | Phylum / Class / Order), under the assumption that closely related species should share more similar traits than would be expected from a random sample of species.
 Likewise, we used the random intercept structure (1 | Biogeographic region) under the assumption that people from the same region, including researchers, might be geographically biased in their interests, that is, share common appreciation for similar species.
 Both models were overdispersed (scientific interest: dispersion ratio = 47.2; Pearson’s chi2=109874.8; p<0.001; popular interest: dispersion ratio = 632366.5; Pearson’s chi2=1471516950.1; p<0.001).
 Therefore, we fitted new models assuming a negative binomial distribution—that is, a generalization of Poisson distribution that loosens the assumption that the variance should be equal to the mean.